Black and white wedding ceremony photo inside an ornate church with guests seated in wooden pews as couple stands at altar.

-I photographed my very first wedding in1995 and since then my photography has always been more documentary with some creative couples photography too.
+I actually photographed my very first paid wedding in 1995 and since then my photography has always been more documentary with some creative couples photography too.

 I was doing this in my sports photography so I took that style of "capturing the moment" into my wedding photography right from the start, so even then I preferred the more candid natural style of photography.

-Personally I like to take a little step back during most of the day, what this does is lets me see images most others miss, these are the details and images that are personal to you like a little touches of hands etc.
+Personally, unlike others I like to take a little step back during most of the day, what this does is lets me see images most others miss, these are the details and images that are personal to you like little touches of hands etc. I don't create these I look for them.

-I also like to let weddings flow without interruption also for me there has to be a slight detachment or the images won't be genuine but I won't be hiding in a corner somewhere like a mad stalker either but blend in with people and watch for moments that unfold.
+I also like to let weddings flow without interruption but I won't be hiding in a corner somewhere like a mad stalker either but blend in with people and watch for moments that unfold.

 I'll take you away for 30 minutes & get you lots of stunning images, which means you have more time to spend with family & friends